NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Skittering Sneak.md

 You squish, slink, and skitter from cover to cover with great speed and stealth.
-You can move up to your full Speed when you Sneak.
+You can move up to your full Speed when you [[Actions/Sneak|Sneak]].

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*